Nurse – Day Program

 - Produces a list of existing medical supplies at end of program and a list of supplies to be replenished for the next year’s program.

-- Packs up the infirmary with the residential staff.
+- Packs up the infirmary.
 Discards medication and supplies which have expired.

 Summer Institute for the Gifted is an equal opportunity employer.